labrgrupo/LabRI_Model/README.md

 ---

-A tutorial for installing the necessary resources and using the tool can be found on the **Grupo Lab R website**:
+A simple usage tutorial, covering the installation of R and RStudio and instructions for using the Shiny tool, can be found on the **Grupo Lab R website**:

 <div>
   <a href="https://grupolabr.com/LabRI_Packed.html" target="_blank">